 This Zola vanity from Virtu USA does much the same thing in a slightly more compact design, using glass-fronted doors to create a subtle sense of openness while cramming as much storage as possible into a small silhouette.
 The advantage of this over a more traditional vanity is again not only that there’s more storage, but that it’s a little easier to get to.
 The simple design and squared satin nickel drawer pulls give the vanity a more modern feel, but this is still a look that’s well suited to a more contemporary cottage style bath.

-Depending on how small your bathroom is, though, and whether or not you have any room for extra storage, you might be better off opting with something like this compact, ultra-functional Livello vanity from Fresca.
+Depending on how small your bathroom is, though, and whether or not you have any room for extra storage, you might be better off opting for white bathroom vanities more like this compact, ultra-functional Livello vanity from Fresca.
 Another personal favorite, this little workhorse doubles up on the drawer space, with four soft-close drawers that go all the way up to the height of the sink.
 That means some of the drawers are a little funky (U-shaped to accommodate the plumbing), but offer you about as much storage as you can get in a small footprint.
 If you’re really crunched for space, it also comes in svelte 24″ version that has the same simple but striking asymmetrical design.
 If you’re really crunched for space, you really won’t find a bathroom vanity that offers a better combination of functionality and style.

 Finally, if you care about storage space exactly not at all, a truly minimal white vanity like this Haus console vanity is a perfect minimal-yet-dramatic statement piece for a very modern styled bathroom.
 Made of vitreous china and stainless steel, this vanity comes as a single sink/counter unit that’s so pared down you can even skip on the towel rack.
 Just remember you’ll have to find somewhere else to stash your toothbrush!